Supervan (film)

-Supervan is a 1977 American vansploitation film directed by Lamar Card.
-It features a very heavily modified van central to the storyline.
-It is an action adventure comedy road movie and is rated PG.
+Supervan is a 1977 American vansploitation film directed by Lamar Card, with a heavily modified van central to the storyline.
+It is an action adventure comedy road movie and is rated PG in the United States.

 Plot

 Clint Morgan (Mark Schneider) goes to The Invitational Freak-Out for custom van enthusiasts intending to enter his van, The Sea Witch, in a contest.
-In saving a runaway, Karen (Kate Saylor), from rapist bikers, Clint loses his van.
+In saving a runaway, Karen (Katie Saylor), from rapist bikers, Clint loses his van.
 He goes to his friend Bosley (Tom Kindle), a rebel designer, who lets Clint and Karen enter his solar-powered laser-firing custom van, Vandora, in place of The Sea Witch.